-Miss Wiese: "You are wrong, Sir.
+MISS WIESE: "You are wrong, Sir.
 The Medico-Psychological Association say the fee must be reduced."

-Dr. GOODALL hoped they would have arguments as to

-why the fee should be reduced.
+DR. GOODALL hoped they would have arguments as to why the fee should be reduced.

 He compared the financial position of Mental Nurses with that of General Nurses, and supported his arguments by figures from the salaries offered in advertisements for probationers.
-In connection with large General Hospitals and Infirmaries the lowest commencing salary he had observed was £18, and the highest (in one or two Poor Law Infirmaries) £30.
-In Asylums, after all deductions were made, £39 and
+In connection with large General Hospitals and Infirmaries the lowest commencing salary he had observed was $f{18}$ , and the highest (in one or two Poor Law Infirmaries) $f{30}$ .
+In Asylums, after all deductions were made, $f{39}$ and

-£40 commencing salary was a usual figure.
-Under the L.C.C. male nurses might receive £70, rising to £85, and uniform as well.
-Other male Mental Nurses received £77, rising to £140, and Female Nurses £44, rising to £66.
+In Asylums, after all deductions were made, $\pm 39$ and $\pm 40$ commencing salary was a usual figure.
+Under the L.C.C. male nurses might receive $\pm 70$ , rising to $\pm 85$ , and uniform as well.
+Other male Mental Nurses received $\pm 77$ , rising to $\pm 140$ , and Female Nurses $\pm 44$ , rising to $\pm 66$ .

-In addition, many Mental Nurses received Proficiency Pay after they had passed the first examination of the Medico-
+In addition, many Mental Nurses received Proficiency Pay after they had passed the first examination of the Medico-Psychological Association.

-Psychological Association.

-Miss Wiese here interposed: "On a point of order, are we discussing probationers' salaries?"
+MISS WIESE here interposed : "On a point of order, are we discussing probationers' salaries ?"
+THE CHAIRMAN : "On a point of order, we are discussing

-The Chairman: "On a point of order, we are discussing whether we shall send back the Recommendation as to the Examination Fee for Mental Nurses to the Education Committee."
+THE CHAIRMAN: "On a point of order, we are discussing whether we shall send back the Recommendation as to the Examination Fee for Mental Nurses to the Education Committee."

-Dr. GOODALL continuing, said that one institution paid a special bonus of £2 10s. in addition to Proficiency Pay.
+DR. GOODALL continuing, said that one institution paid a special bonus of $f_2$ ros. in addition to Proficiency Pay.
 He realised that the work was exacting, repulsive, and dangerous, and quite agreed that the nurses should be well paid, but that was quite a different thing from coming there and asking for charity.
 Nurses training in mental hospitals could not justify this claim, for they were much better off than those in other classes.